ludovic-m/training-terraform/README.md

 Perform the following tasks :

-- Add a `nic.tf` file and add a Network Interface using the snippet `tf-azurerm_network_interface` or the one in the official Terraform documentation
+- Add a `nic.tf` file and add a Network Interface using the following snippet or the one in the official Terraform documentation

 ```bash
 resource "azurerm_network_interface" "example" {